 Aside from face-to-face contact, telephone and email are the most likely means of communicating with prospective customers.
 Back in the days when I designed and conducted market research studies for OGR members, one of the most common complaints I heard was that funeral professionals are wonderful in person but are not always perceived as caring or helpful by telephone.
 The following are tips I’ve found that can help improve your chances of creating a bond with potential customers who call your funeral home.
 Most will also apply to email messages.
 Read the rest of this entry »

-This article originally appeared in the 2017 spring issue of OGR’s Independent magazine.
+This article originally appeared in the 2017 summer issue of OGR’s Independent magazine.
+This is part 2.